THE EAGLE HAS LANDED

 ATU UPDATE 31/Mar/2021: So I got in touch with a couple of Ham Stores via email here in the UK and basically, neither of them knew what the problem was with the MFJ-5124Y interface so they got in touch with Yaesu and one shop told me to make sure I had the 101D ATU MENU set to 'Internal' and the other shop told me to set it to 'External'.

 Both radios are superb.
-The Icom IC-7610 is by far an easier radio to live with in terms of that beautifully clear, contrasty screen and the overall functionality of the radio.
+The BIGGEST DIFFERENCE is that the Icom IC-7610 is BY FAR an easier radio to live with in terms of that beautifully clear, contrasty screen and the overall functionality of the radio.
 On Icom radios, you pretty much TOUCH what you want to change on-screen.
 So if you wanted to change from LSB to AM or FM, you'd simply press the LSB icon on-screen and up would pop all the available modes.

 Touching the LSB icon on the Yaesu screen will result in nothing!!
 To switch from USB to AM or FM would need you to press and hold down the MODE button until the mode option appear.
 It's not a big problem, obviously - I guess it's just one of those things that highlight how hard Icom worked on making their operating systems so very intuitive.